rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 If that can be achieved, we can use this model to predict movement type for future movements (future weighted bicep curl movements).
 This information can be used to provide feedback to a lifter, guiding correct movement technique.

-As we are predicting a categorical output using granular data from many inputs in a HAR environment, we use a two step approach: 1) clacluate vector statistics from the raw sensor data and 2) pass these onto one of two feature selection approaches:
+As we are predicting a categorical output using granular data from many inputs in a HAR environment, we use a two step approach: 1) calculate vector statistics from the raw sensor data and 2) pass these onto one of two feature selection approaches:

 * LinearSVC + RFECV - an industry standard approach to HAR using sensor data.
 * Correlation-Based Feature Selection (CFS) + RF - an elegant selector that trims highly correlated features.